zestedesavoir/zmarkdown/packages/remark-images-download/README.md

 ```

 with the previous configuration `remark-images-download` will download the two first images in `img/UUID/otherUUID.png` and `img/UUID/yetAnotherUUID.png` where `UUID` is a random string and it does not download `example_1Tb.png` because the file is too large.

+`vfile.data.imageDir` will be set to the path to the folder where images were downloaded.

 ## License